Kzu0-afk/blockchain-notepad/WALLET_INTEGRATION.md

 ✅ **Frontend UI/UX Implementation**: Luis Miguel A. Jaca has completed all UI/UX tasks for Phase 2 and Phase 3.
 All required HTML elements, styling, and basic JavaScript structure are in place.
 The profile page is ready for JavaScript integration.
 See `MIGS_IMPLEMENTATION_DOCS.md` for details.

-⏳ **Frontend JavaScript Implementation**: Rainric Randy P. Yu needs to implement the JavaScript functionality for:
+✅ **Frontend JavaScript Implementation**: Rainric Randy P. Yu - **COMPLETE**
-- Phase 2: Wallet connection script (event listener, wallet API calls, fetch to backend)
+- Phase 2: Wallet connection script ✅ (event listener, wallet API calls, fetch to backend)
-- Phase 3: Transaction form script (build, sign, submit, display transaction hash)
+- Phase 3: Transaction form script ✅ (build, sign, submit, display transaction hash)

-**Note for Rainric**: The UI elements are already in place with the correct IDs.
-You can focus on implementing the JavaScript logic to connect the UI to the backend API endpoints.
-The profile template is located at `notes/templates/notes/profile.html` and already contains a basic JavaScript structure that you can enhance or replace with your implementation.
+**Implementation Status**: All JavaScript functionality has been implemented and tested.
+Critical bugs were identified and fixed by Assistant AI:
+- Removed incorrect API parameters causing transaction build failures
+- Improved wallet address detection for better reliability
+- Added comprehensive error handling and network validation
+- Enhanced user experience with better error messages

+**Ready for Testing**: The complete wallet integration is now ready for end-to-end testing with Lace wallet on Preview testnet.

 ---